ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ## Use cases

-Out of the box, after you configure access to the OpenAI service, the [[= product_name_base =]] AI Actions add-on comes with two action types that can help your organization with the following tasks.
+Out of the box, after you configure access to the OpenAI service, the [[= product_name_base =]] AI Actions LTS update comes with two action types that can help your organization with the following tasks.

 ### Refining text